brentvollebregt/nitratine.net/README.md

 3. Run server.py to make sure data.json generates
 4. Edit data.json
     - site_location: only needed for robots.txt (e.g. "http://nitratine.pythonanywhere.com")
-    - articles_location: location of articles (e.g. "articles/")
     - administration: username and password for logging in at /admin
     - extra_header_info: A place to stick things like google analytics and verification tokens
     - descriptions: Edit descriptions of the six major pages (descriptions for articles can be defined in the article itself or use the "description" variable passed to the Jinja template.

 ### Articles
-To add articles to the site you will need to have defined the articles location in the servers data.json.
+Articles will be searched for in articles/ which will be in the same directory as server.py.
 They then need to follow a format to be detected on startup.
- - Root directory (specified in JSON)
+ - articles/
     - sub (e.g. apps, blog, projects...)
         - Article name (what will be in the url)
             - data.json (Article info)